Thomas Heatherwick: Exhibitions and publications

 In 2012 the Victoria and Albert Museum put on a retrospective of Heatherwick Studio's work, titled Heatherwick Studio: Designing the Extraordinary.

 The British Council hosted the major touring exhibition New British Inventors: Inside Heatherwick Studio.
 In 2015 and 2016 the exhibition travelled to six venues in East Asia and reached over 409,109 visitors.
 The museums and galleries the exhibition travelled to include: Singapore National Design Centre; CAFA, Beijing; Power Station of Art, Shanghai; PMQ, Hong Kong; Taipei Fine Arts Museum; and D Museum, Seoul.
 The first US exhibition Provocations: The Architecture and Design of Heatherwick Studio travelled to three venues in North America in 2014 and 2015: Nasher Sculpture Center, Dallas; the Hammer Museum, Los Angeles; and the Cooper Hewitt, Smithsonian Design Museum, New York City.

 In 2012, coinciding with the Victoria & Albert exhibition, Thames and Hudson published Thomas Heatherwick: Making.
 A second volume was released in 2013.
+Making was updated in 2024.

+In 2023 he published Humanise: A Maker’s Guide to Building Our World.